XiaoTaoWang/HiCPeaks/README.rst

 HiCPeaks
 ========
-*hicpeaks* provide a Python CPU-based implementation for BH-FDR and HICCUPS, two peak calling algorithms for Hi-C data, proposed by Rao et al [1]_.
+*hicpeaks* provide a Python CPU-based implementation for BH-FDR and HiCCUPS, two peak calling algorithms for Hi-C data, proposed by Rao et al [1]_.

 Installation